The uniform version of Yau-Tian-Donaldson conjecture for singular Fano varieties: Preliminaries

+where $\sigma^*$ is the dual nowhere-vanishing section of $-\ell_0(K_Z+Q)$. \end{defn} Note that over the locus where $Q$ is $\bQ$-Cartier, $s_Q$ in the above identity has the natural meaning of being the defining section of the divisor $Q$.
+In particular, the right-hand-side of \eqref{eq-mesvphi} defines a measure on the regular locus (i.e. simple normal crossing locus) of $(Z, Q)$, which naturally extends to be a measure on the whole $Z$.

-where $\sigma^*$ is the dual nowhere-vanishing section of $-\ell_0(K_Z+Q)$. \end{defn} The Ding- and Mabuchi- functionals on $\mcE^1(Z, L)$ are defined as follows:
+The Ding- and Mabuchi- functionals on $\mcE^1(Z, L)$ are defined as follows:

-\begin{defn}[{\cite[Definition 1.3]{BBEGZ}}] A positive measure $\nu$ on $Z$ is tame if $\nu$ puts no mass on closed analytic sets and if there is a resolution of singularities $\mu: Y\rightarrow Z$ such that the lift $\nu_Y$ of $\nu$ to $Y$ has $L^p$ density for some $p>1$. \end{defn} The following compactness result is very important in the variational approach for solving Monge-Amp\`{e}re equations using pluripotential theory. \begin{thm}[{\cite[Theorem 2.17]{BBEGZ}}] Let $\nu$ be a tame probability measure on $Z$.
+\begin{defn}[{\cite[Definition 1.3]{BBEGZ}}] A positive measure $\nu$ on $Z$ is tame if $\nu$ puts no mass on closed analytic sets and if there is a resolution of singularities $\mu: Y\rightarrow Z$ such that the lift $\nu_Y$ of $\nu$ to $Y$ has $L^p$ density for some $p>1$. \end{defn} The following compactness result is very important in the variational approach for solving K\"{a}hler-Einstein equations using pluripotential theory. \begin{thm}[{\cite[Theorem 2.17]{BBEGZ}}] Let $\nu$ be a tame probability measure on $Z$.
 For any $C>0$, the following set is compact in the strong topology:

-\end{thm} In the rest of this subsection, we will assume that $(Z, Q)=(X, D)$ is a log Fano pair in the following sense: \begin{defn} A pair $(X, D)$ is called a log Fano pair if $-(K_X+D)$ is an ample $\bQ$-Cartier divisor, $D$ is effective and $(X, D)$ has Klt singularities. \end{defn} We have the following well-known definition: \begin{defn} We say that the energy $\bfF\in \{\bfD, \bfM\}$ is proper (sometimes called coercive in the literature) if there exist $\gamma>0$ and $C\in \bR$ such that for any $\vphi\in \mcE^1(X, L)$
+\end{thm} In the rest of this subsection, we will assume that $(Z, Q)=(X, D)$ is a log Fano pair in the following sense: \begin{defn} A pair $(X, D)$ is called a log Fano pair if $-(K_X+D)$ is an ample $\bQ$-Cartier divisor, $D$ is effective and $(X, D)$ has klt singularities. \end{defn} We have the following well-known definition: \begin{defn} We say that the energy $\bfF\in \{\bfD, \bfM\}$ is proper (sometimes called coercive in the literature) if there exist $\gamma>0$ and $C\in \bR$ such that for any $\vphi\in \mcE^1(X, L)$

 \end{defn} We will use the following analytic criterion for the existence of K\"{a}hler-Einstein metrics on log Fano varieties. \begin{thm}[{\cite{BBEGZ}, \cite{Dar17}, \cite{DNG18}}] Let $(X, D)$ be a log Fano pair with a discrete automorphism group.
 Assume $L=\lambda^{-1}(-K_X-D)$ with $\lambda>0\in \bQ$.
 The following conditions are equivalent: \begin{enumerate}[(1)] \item The Ding energy $\bfD$ is proper over $\mcE^1(X, L)$. \item The Ding energy $\bfD$ is proper over $\mcH(X, L)$. \item The Mabuchi energy $\bfM$ is proper over $\mcE^1(X, L)$. \item $(X, D)$ admits a unique K\"{a}hler-Einstein metric with Ricci curvature $\lambda$. \end{enumerate}